datalust/seq-tickets/rfcs/1461-system-permission.md

 # Drawbacks & Limitations

 1. Keeping Seq instances running requires migrating all existing administrators to the `Project` + `System` permissions, potentially giving them more access than they need.
 To get the benefit of the new role and new permissions administrators will need to reallocate user roles and API key permissions.
+This limitation does not apply to new Seq installations.

 # Alternatives